AI4Finance-Foundation/FinRL-Meta/README.md

 ## "Training-Testing-Trading" Pipeline

-A DRL agent learns by interacting with the training environment, is validated in the validation environment for parameter tuning.
-Then, the agent is tested in historical datasets (backtesting).
-Finally, the agent will be deployed in paper trading or live trading markets.
+We employ a training-testing-trading pipeline that the DRL approach follows a standard end-to-end pipeline.
+The DRL agent is first trained in a training environment and then fined-tuned (adjusting hyperparameters) in a validation environment.
+Then the validated agent is tested on historical datasets (backtesting).
+Finally, the tested agent will be de- ployed in paper trading or live trading markets.

 This pipeline solves the **information leakage problem** because the trading data are never leaked when training/tuning the agents.